ElektraInitiative/libelektra/doc/GOALS.md

 ## Target ##

-- Embedded: Elektra is on the frontier for embedded systems because of its tiny core and the many possibilities with it`s plugins.
+- Embedded: Elektra is on the frontier for embedded systems because of its tiny core and the many possibilities with its plugins.
 - Server: Elektra is ideal suited for a local configuration storage by mounting existing configuration files into the global tree.
 Nodes using Elektra can be connected by already existing configuration